 It is a way of gaining funds on an asset, rather than income, but bear in mind negative equity is a dangerous area, and the lender will definitely chase up the remaining debt and can take legal action to reclaim it.

-Could you sell your house quickly for money?
+Could you sell your house quickly?

 Before you do though, consider this.